AnhDao-github/Low-Cost-Airline-Competitive-Positioning-Strategy-via-User-Generated-Data/README.md

-# ✈️ AeroValue: Competitive Positioning Strategy via User-Generated Data
+# ✈️ Low-Cost-Airline: Competitive Positioning Strategy via User-Generated Data

 ## 📊 Project Overview
 The European low-cost carrier (LCC) market is highly profitable but structurally broken, defined by a massive "trust deficit" fueled by hidden fees and operational anxiety.